 - one document from Group 2a

 - 2 further documents from either Group 2a or 2b

-At least 1 of the documents must show the applicant’s current address.
+At least one of the documents must show the applicant’s current address.
 The organisation conducting their ID check must then also use an appropriate external ID validation service to check the application.

-Route 3 can only be used if it hasn’t been possible to process the application through Routes 1 or 2.
+Route 3 can only be used if it’s impossible to process the application through Routes 1 or 2.

 For Route 3, the applicant must be able to show:

 - a birth certificate issued after the time of birth (UK and Channel Islands)

 - 3 further documents from Group 2a or 2b